How to become a Korean Translator?

 The job interests aspiring linguists who want to learn everything about Korea and want to know what it takes to get this full-time employment.

 How can fluency in Korean help throughout your career as a translator?
-How much money can you make, and where to find job opportunities?
+How much money can you make, and where can you find job opportunities?

-This post will give you a better and more complete understanding of the profession!
+This post will provide a clearer, more comprehensive understanding of the profession.
 Let’s explore more!

 What does a Korean translator do?